 By the time the crowd arrived, Hutchinson had already sent most of his children away and barred his doors and windows, having been warned that the mob was coming.
 But he was persuaded to leave by his daughter a few moments before they arrived.

 The rioters smashed through his front door with an ax and filled the house via all available doors and windows.
 Once inside, they took everything that was movable: clothes, silver, paintings.
-Seeking shelter at one neighbor's house, he was forced to scamper through the gardens to a house more distant when he learned the mob was searching for him.
+Seeking shelter at one neighbor's house, Hutchinson was forced to scamper through the gardens to a house more distant when he learned the mob was searching for him.

 By four in the morning, "one of the best finished houses in the province has nothing remaining but bare walls and floors.
 Gentlemen of the army, who have seen towns sacked by an enemy, declare they never saw such fury," Gordon recorded.

-Hutchinson would describe the event in a letter:
+Thomas Hutchinson would describe the event in a letter: